ajeetraina/dhi-sample-demos/traefik/guides/guides.md

 ## How to use this image

 Before you can use any Docker Hardened Image, you must mirror the image repository from the catalog to your organization.
-To mirror the repository, select either Mirror to repository or View in repository > Mirror to repository, and then follow the on-screen instructions.
+To mirror the repository, select either **Mirror to repository** or **View in repository** > **Mirror to repository**, and then follow the on-screen instructions.

 ## Start a Traefik instance